 Meet the Catfish Creative team.

-Given Ernie and Julie are the only two permanent employees of Catfish Creative, and the cat and dog are not allowed to use the phones, or internet, we’ve got you covered on this one.
+Given Ernie and Julie are the only two permanent employees of Catfish Creative, and the cat is not allowed to use the phones, or internet, we’ve got you covered on this one.

 And should your project stretch our team to the limits, which admittedly could happen, we have established connections that allow us to draw from a large list of professional suppliers and collaborators to effectively match budget and creative needs of almost any project or client.

 (When you’ve been around as long as us you know people.)